0x54/DaemonTweety/README.md

 A simple twitter notification daemon

 ## Introduction
-This is a dirty Python script showing your
+This is a dirty Python script showing your timeline tweets in small dialogs.
+In every dialogs it shows the avatar of who is twetting and let you retweet.
+It is built with [libnotify](http://www.galago-project.org/news/index.php) and [Python Twitter](https://github.com/bear/python-twitter)

 ## License
 ```